I don’t often get the chance to dress up for an evening out, but when I do, I quite enjoy it.

 Here’s a video that shows how to do it!
-It gives step-by-step instructions for creating a classic Grecian hairstyle so popular in Jane Austen’s day; and I have to say, it looks simple enough to do.
+It gives step-by-step instructions for creating a simple version of a hairstyle Elizabeth Bennet would have worn; and I have to say, it looks simple enough to do.

 Readers, if your hair is longer than shoulder length, I’d love to know if you’ve ever given a Regency hairstyle a try.
 How did it turned out?